Akillot/MultiCLIA/README.md

 ### 🤝 Acknowledgements

-Special thanks to the open-source community and contributors for making this project better and better everyday.
+Special thanks to the open-source community and contributors for making this project better and better every day.

 ### 📧 Contact